 Once you have your app ready, you might want to have a beta release for user testing or release it fully.
 Fastlane is the perfect open-source tool for you.
 Available for both Android and iOS

 mobile app development, it helps you automate beta deployment and final releases to Crashlytics, HockeyApp and Google Play and more.
 It helps you generate screenshots, deal with code signing and releasing your application.
 In the final stages of your product, we suggest you use Fastlane to save hours of tedious nerve-racking work.
 8. Crashlytics for Crash Reporting

 After your beta or final release, you want to keep track of bugs and crashes to better your product.
 It is a core task for all app developers.
 But without a powerful tool, you would be wasting hours hunting for the bug and trying to resolve the issue.
 But with Crashlytics those tedious hours are saved.
 It is a lightweight and powerful tool to track crash reports, which supports Android and iOS.
 It’s the go-to solution for all app developers.
 So don’t think twice, just go for it.

 9. PostMan for API Development

-If you have developed a new tool which you want to distribute for everyone to use, you need to convert it into a user-friendly API.
+If you have developed a new tool that you want to distribute for everyone to use, you need to convert it into a user-friendly API.
 This might be a challenging task if we didn’t have tools like Postman.
-With over 3 million users, Postman is an excellent tool which eases API development for macOS, Windows, Linux, and Chrome.
+With over 3 million users, Postman is an excellent tool that eases API development for macOS, Windows, Linux, and Chrome.
 With a great GUI, it makes building API testing, documentation and sharing extremely easy.

 10. App Distribution During Development: TestFlight and Crashlytics